kuangshengkai/dcgan-keras/README.md

 Also, you need to prepared your own training dataset .jpg images under './faces' directory, and created a directory of './images' for generation output, if there is none.

-After all dependencies are prepared, just run script:
+After all dependencies are prepared, just run the script:

 ```bash
 python3 ./dcgan.py